Main Page: Digital Instrument Cable Guide

 High Performance Signal Quality - Shielding and Twisted Pairs

 NI offers an array of NI Digital Instrument cable options to meet the needs of your application.
-From a basic unshielded cable up to cables, such as SHC68-C68-D4, featuring specifically designed shielding and mini-coaxial cables to deliver the optimal performance.
+From a basic unshielded cable up to cables, such as SHC68-C68-D4 Cable, featuring specifically designed shielding and mini-coaxial cables to deliver the optimal performance.
 This section explains two important features that greatly affect signal quality, shielding and twisted pairs, and why you should care about them.

 Shielding